passy/scdl/README.rst

 Description
 -----------

+**Formerly Soundcloud Downloader**

 Download songs from SoundCloud to your phone.
 Enjoy all your favorite songs offline.
 No more laggy streams or exceeding your data plan.
 Just "share" your song from the SoundCloud app and start the download from your wifi at home.

-If a download aborts repeatedly, make sure you have enough free disk space available.
+DOWNLOADER FOR SOUNDCLOUD IS NOT AFFILIATED WITH OR ENDORSED BY SOUNDCLOUD.

+FAQ
+---

+    * Will this download all songs on SoundCloud?
-This app will only download songs that have been marked as available for download by the corresponding artist!
-Adding songs to the music library doesn't work automatically for some phones.
+        * No, you can only download those songs explicitly made available for download by the artists.
+Please respect their choice.
+    * I keep getting "Loading Track" and nothing is happening.
+What's going on?
+        * Either your connection is flaky or your phone can't handle SSL connections properly.
+Try unchecking "Use SSL" in the preferences.

+    * Why do my downloaded songs not show up in the music player?
+        * Some older phones don't support modifying the library.
+With a bit of luck, after some time the music app will re-scan all media files on your phone.
+There's nothing more I can do, unfortunately.

+    * I found a bug/have a suggestion.
+How can I contact you?
-Please send bug reports via mail, Twitter or Google+, don't leave them in the review.
-I can't help you there.
+        * Please contact me via EMail, Twitter or Google+.
+DONT leave them in the reviews.

-Downloader for SoundCloud is not affiliated with or endorsed by SoundCloud.